tenephor/atomizer/README.md

 It is offered as proof-of-concept.
 Delightfully useless yet deliciously alluring.
 This basic algorithm could be extended or re-tooled for a variety of needs.

-It should be obvious but this script has nothing to do with the hackable text editor named Atom.
+This script has nothing to do with the hackable text editor named Atom.

 ## What It Does: